 Remembering the exact discussions of the previous meetings can be taxing.
 Stratsys stores the previous meeting’s minutes, decisions, and pending actions, so you can review them whenever you start the next meeting.

 Create a collaboration space for your team in Nifty where you can manage projects, objectives, and communications.
-In just one place, your team receives real-time updates on task progress and documentations.
+In just one place, your team receives real-time updates on task progress and documentation.
 It also lets you send messages to members directly!

 Nifty lets you build discussion boards where you can facilitate multiple discussions for different projects.
 Create visual roadmaps so you can monitor project milestones and make sure that deadlines are met.
 This gives you an idea of the time remaining for the project’s completion.